steveive8/Linear-Algebra/Lec 1 - The Geometry of Linear Equations.md

 Here, we are going to solve some examples of linear equations, approaching by **three different ways**.

-With these three ways, we'll see how those approach solve the same problem respectively, and finally we would get the insight of how the same problem can be seen and solved differently.
-The **Column Picture** is one of the important part in this lecture, will show how problem can be approched compared to conventional approach.
+With these three ways, we'll see how those approaches solve the same problem respectively, and finally we would get the insights of how the same problem can be seen and solved differently.
+The **Column Picture** is one of the important part in this lecture, will show how we can approach the problem compared to conventional way.

 ---